BoostMyCroco/Jetformbuilder-Dynamic-and-Responsive-Text-Field-Icons/README.md

-# Dynamic and Responsive Text Field Icons
+# Jetformbuilder Dynamic and Responsive Text Field Icons

 This solution dynamically adds icons to text fields and ensures that the text does not overlap with the icons by calculating the `padding-left` dynamically.
 It is fully responsive and works for any text field with an icon.